nasa/ziggy/doc/user-manual/ziggy-gui.md

 ### [The Instances Panel](instances-panel.md)

-Watch what Ziggyy is doing in real time.
+Watch what Ziggy is doing in real time.

 ### [Changing the Start and End Nodes](start-end-nodes.md)